TutlaMC/tusan/README.md

 ### Features

-**Ever wanted to make a AI assistant for your server, no you can in under 30 lines of english**
+**Ever wanted to make a AI assistant for your server, now you can in under 30 lines of english**

 - Interpreted Language with core programming components such as functions, variables, loops, expressions
 - English like syntax (inspired by Skript)